 Luckily, Southern Appalachian Highlands Conservancy's Roan Highlands Stewardship Director Marquette Crockett came up with a creative idea to solve the problem…

 Just a year and a half before Marquette’s idea, Asheville-based business Blue Ridge Aromatics was started.
 With a modest $5000 crowdfunding campaign, the craft oil distillery began specializing in hand-distilling essential oils of Western North Carolina plants.
-Like Audubon and SAHC, Blue Ridge Aromatics favors the “Cradle to Cradle principle where ‘waste’ from one system serves as feedstock for another system.”
+Like Audubon North Carolina and SAHC, Blue Ridge Aromatics favors the “Cradle to Cradle principle where ‘waste’ from one system serves as feedstock for another system.”

-As part of a National Fish and Wildlife Foundation grant, Audubon NC was able to help SAHC work with Blue Ridge Aromatics to harvest the remaining Fraser Firs, opening approximately 10 total acres of high-elevation successional fields to make room for the GWWA.
-And do you know what?
+With a $1500 contribution from a larger National Fish and Wildlife Foundation grant, Audubon North Carolina was able to help Southern Appalachian Highlands Conservancy work with Blue Ridge Aromatics to harvest the remaining Fraser Firs and produce a limited edition essential oil (which sold out in record time!), opening approximately 10 total acres of high-elevation successional fields to make room for the GWWA.

-Spring 2017 surveys revealed two new GWWA territories were established where once there were Christmas trees!
+Spring 2017 surveys revealed two new GWWA territories established where once there were Christmas trees!
 I think we can all agree this is one of the best (and earliest) gifts of all!